The Home Page of your intranet is the front page of your 'intranet newspaper', where staff can see the latest news and information at a glance.

 The Design-Build Process

-Redesigning a Home Page takes time and thought to do a good job, and you want to be able to create it without interrupting users on your site.
+Designing or redesigning a Home Page takes time and thought to do a good job, and you want to be able to create it without interrupting users on your site, whether your site is live or still being built.

 Best practice is to clone your existing Home Page, build a new Home Page from the clone, then switch the site Home Page to the new version.
 To do this, follow these steps.